top of page

 about

-As a postdoctoral researcher at the Ny Carlsberg Glyptotek and the Department of Arts and Cultural Studies at the University of Copenhagen, Vibe Nielsen leads the three-year research project Passion or Politics?
-The art collecting practices of Carl Jacobsen in a socioeconomic and cultural political context 1878-1914.
+As a Postdoctoral Researcher at the Ny Carlsberg Glyptotek and the Department of Arts and Cultural Studies at the University of Copenhagen, Vibe Nielsen leads the three-year research project Passion or Politics?
+The Art Collection of Carl Jacobsen in a Socio-Economic and Cultural Political Context 1878-1914.
 The research project, which is funded by the Ny Carlsberg Foundation, examines the international influences and cultural political agendas that motivated the establishment of the collections of the Ny Carlsberg Glyptotek.
-As part of the research project, she co-organises the international conference 'Collecting and Classifying: How Museums of the Late-Nineteenth Century Shaped the Modern World' held at the Ny Carlsberg Glyptotek and the Royal Danish Academy of Science and Letters.
+As part of the research project, she co-organises the international conference Collecting and Classifying: How Museums of the Late-Nineteenth Century Shaped the Modern World held at the Ny Carlsberg Glyptotek and the Royal Danish Academy of Sciences and Letters.

-Vibe Nielsen is affiliated with the University of Oxford as a Research Fellow at Linacre College, an Associate Researcher at the Pitt Rivers Museum and an Academic Visitor at the Department of the History of Art.
-In Trinity Term 2025, she co-organised the prestigious Linacre Lecture Series, 'Communicating Culture: New Horizons for Museums' delving into the dynamics of cultural communication and exploring the unprecedented challenges and opportunities facing art, archaeology and anthropology in a rapidly changing world.
+Vibe Nielsen has been affiliated with the University of Oxford since 2021.
+She is currently affiliated with the University as a Research Fellow at Linacre College, an Associate Researcher at the Pitt Rivers Museum and an Academic Visitor at the Department of the History of Art.
+In Trinity Term 2025, she co-organised the prestigious Linacre Lecture Series, Communicating Culture: New Horizons for Museums, delving into the dynamics of cultural communication and exploring the unprecedented challenges and opportunities facing art, archaeology and anthropology in a rapidly changing world.
+She has been a Graduate Student Advisor at Linacre College since 2021, the President of the Music Society since 2022 and the organiser of numerous seminars, events and museum tours for the interdisciplinary Linacre community.
+In appreciation of her active contribution to the Music Society at Linacre College, she was awarded the Reid Music Prize in 2023.

 portfolio